Ginger-Science/inci-to-unii/README.md

 - Paste and submit an INCI listing for a cosmetic product (separated by commas) in the text field
 - Download to a .csv that can be imported to the ingredients section of an FDA registration for cosmetic ingredients in Cosmetic Direct portal.
+- Map a INCI name to a UNCII code manually
+    - Subsequent conversions will use the custom mapping to run the conversion rather than return a null from the FDA endpoint.

 ![An Example with Errors](/images/has-errors.png)
 - If the app cannot find a UNII entry, then the INCI name is displayed in red